Whitewashing (beauty): Film

 In the 2014 film Aloha, directed by Cameron Crowe, Emma Stone (a white actress) was cast for the role of Captain Allison Ng, a woman who was partially Hawaiian.
 Similar to Ghost In the Shell, a white actress was used in place of a person of color, effectively whitewashing the role and the film itself.

-In Harry Potter.
-Lavender Brown is one of the minor characters was originally played by a black actress.
-She was replaced by a white actress later on.
+In the Harry Potter film series, the minor character Lavender Brown was originally played by a black actress.
+She was later replaced by Jessie Cave, a white actress.

-Whitewashing (beauty) in films is commonly identified when a non white role is cast by a white person.
+Whitewashing in films is commonly identified when a non white role is cast by a white person.
 An example that dates back to 2007 but still endures heavy criticism in 2022 is the biopic film A Mighty Heart which was directed by Michael Winterbottom.
 In this film, Angelina Jolie who is white played Mariane Pearl who is of French black descent.
-Speculations on why a black actor wasn’t cast to portray the real life Mariane Pearl began to occur.
-A white actress portraying a black woman in a biopic film is whitewashing the beauty standards of the real life Mariane Pearl.
+Speculations on why a black actor wasn't cast to portray the real-life Mariane Pearl began to occur.
+A white actress portraying a black woman in a biopic film is whitewashing the beauty standards of the real-life Mariane Pearl.

-Furthermore, dating back to the 1970s Greek films have promoted the idea of whitewashing.
-In some Greek films, those of African descent are put beneath their white counterparts as they’re seen as less of beauty, intelligence, and European culture.
-In these films a mockery is made out of those of African descent, only for the Greek film industry to call It “just a joke” that holds no merit.
+Furthermore, dating back to the 1970s, Greek films have promoted the idea of whitewashing.
+In some Greek films, those of African descent are put beneath their white counterparts as they're seen as less beautiful, intelligent, and of European culture.
+In these films, a mockery is made out of those of African descent, only for the Greek film industry to call it "just a joke" that holds no merit.

 Public figures

-Typically, women primarily use products to lighten their skin, but in many cases men also do.
+Typically, women primarily use products to lighten their skin, but in many cases, men also do.
 Former professional baseball star, Sammy Sosa admitted to using skin bleaching cream in an interview with Primer Impacto of the Univision Spanish network, saying: "It's a bleaching cream that I apply before going to bed and whitens my skin some.… It's a cream that I have, that I use to soften [my skin], but has bleached me some.
 I'm not racist, I live my life happily."